EpicCash/documentation/docs/integrations/index.md

     ---

-    - Using this template you are asked to write down an initial details:
+    - So here, we enter the specific details, such as:

-    === ":material-file-clock: Transaction Slate Round I"
+    === ":material-file-clock: Transaction Slate: Round I"
         ```toml
         Date: "2023-04-26"
         Participiants: